 read information from a chart;

-fix the position of ships on a chart;
+;

 read information from tide tables; and

 carry out course, speed and distance calculations, taking into account any set, drift or leeway.

 The trainees will also have a sufficient understanding of ships and their systems to enable them to appreciate situations on board and to discuss matters and problems relating to the navigation of a ship through a VTS area with its master, pilot or navigating officer.